b-marie/brittanyellichblog/content/content/1-b-accessibility-html-elements/index.md

 * Text in navigation should be super readable and in colors that all users can see.
 * Avoid nested dropdowns where possible, as they can be frustrating for users with physical disabilities.
 If you do include them, make sure they have tolerance for a wavering mouse and don't snap back to closed if a user's mouse navigates away momentarily.
 * Add familiar icons to navigation to make it easier for a user to glance at the word and know where it leads.
-* Navigation should be the same regardless of where a user is in the site
+* Navigation should be the same order regardless of where a user is in the site
 * Include a site map as a backup for users that have difficult moving through navigation

 ### Menus